Real Estate Outsourcing

 - Shopko had the goal of opening 100 new stores in 2016.
 The volume of new stores and aggressive timeline were putting pressure on Shopko’s internal real estate team, so they hired SRS as their outsourced real estate partner.
 SRS put in place advisory and account management teams to run the account and built a team of regional managers to support site selection and transaction activities.
 Shopko also hired Cypress Equities to act as a preferred developer in various markets.

 - Chevron desired to unleash capital tied up in real estate to deploy into upstream exploration.
-They needed to complete over $290 million in asset sales (10 times the amount in the prior year).
+They needed to complete over $290 million in asset sales which was 10 times the amount in the prior year.
 They hired SRS as their outsourced partner to provide real estate management, project/construction management and portfolio disposition services.
-Chevron met 100% of their first year goals and drove down costs by 20%.
+Chevron met 100% of their first-year goals and drove down costs by 20%.
 SRS disposed of more than 100 properties and assisted with the lease or purchase of 82 locations.

 - FedEx Office desired to launch a growth initiative following the acquisition of Kinko’s.
 They wanted to open 2,000 new locations in multiple markets over a five year period and needed to augment their existing real estate and construction management teams.
 They hired SRS who worked with the client to design an organizational structure to meet their growth goals.
 During the first year, SRS was assigned 292 new stores over an 11 state territory.
 One hundred thirty nine stores were approved at committee and 63 stores opened.